Far-Away-From-Equilibrium Quantum Critical Conformal Dynamics: Reversibility, Thermalization, and Hydrodynamics: Irreversible Dynamics and Thermalization Time

-where $\tilde{\zeta} = 9\int d^3r \zeta(r,0)/\left(m N \langle r^2 \rangle(0)\right)$, with $m$ being the single particle mass \cite{delta_p}.
-At critical points when $\tilde{\zeta} = 0$, the hydrodynamic solution for $\lambda^2(t)$ above is identical to Eq.~(\ref{lambda}), the full quantum solution suggested by conformal symmetry.
-This is fully consistent with the conformal structure of the density matrix in Eq.~(\ref{DM}), and the microscopic conformal tower states discussed previously \cite{Castin04, Castin06, Nishida07, Maki18, Maki19}.
-Away from the critical points, the bulk viscosity becomes finite; following \cite{Landau}, the entropy production can be shown to be:
+At the critical point, when $\Delta \tilde{P} = 0$ and $\tilde{\zeta} = 0$, the hydrodynamic solution for $\lambda^2(t)$ is identical to Eq.~(\ref{lambda}), the full quantum solution suggested by conformal symmetry.
+Therefore, the hydrodynamic solution is fully consistent with the conformal structure of the density matrix in Eq.~(\ref{DM}), and the microscopic conformal tower states discussed previously \cite{Castin04, Castin06, Nishida07, Maki18, Maki19}.